CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Experiments

 \subsubsection{PT, MT, and TL/L Cobb Angle Evaluation}

 We conduct a more detailed comparison by evaluating Cobb angles of three regional spinal curves in Table \ref{table:comparison-3}.
-Since the construction of Spinal-AI2024 involves our spinal contour detection network, the reported results of SG-LRA on Spinal-AI2024 are obtained by re-training spinal contour detection network on Spinal-AI2024.
-It can be observed that our SG-LRA significantly outperforms previous works in most cases.
+Since the construction of Spinal-AI2024 involves our spinal contour detection network, the reported results of CurvNet on Spinal-AI2024 are obtained by re-training spinal contour detection network on Spinal-AI2024.
+It can be observed that our CurvNet significantly outperforms previous works in most cases.

-In particular, on all the three datasets, SG-LRA performs the best on MT and TL/L Cobb angles, as well as maximum Cobb angle.
-This is mainly thanks to the combination of LRA coefficient regression and anchor box classification.
-Note that the performance for PT cure is not as good, possibly because SG-LRA focuses more on localizing irregular spinal segments rather than limiting the number of predicted spinal segments.
+In particular, on all the three datasets, CurvNet performs the best on MT and TL/L Cobb angles, as well as maximum Cobb angle.
+This is mainly thanks to the combination of latent contour coefficient regression and anchor box classification.
+Note that the performance for PT cure is not as good, possibly because CurvNet focuses more on localizing irregular spinal segments rather than limiting the number of predicted spinal segments.
 As a result, it may involve the cervical spine in the calculation of PT Cobb angle, leading to worse results.
 Although previous methods fix the predicted whole scoliosis to 17 spinal segments, which often obtains more accurate PT predictions, complex pre-processing of data and annotations based on clinical knowledge are required.